AngleProtocol/merkl-docs/merkl-mechanisms/technical-overview.md

 ### How it works

 1. **Campaign Creation**: Campaign creators set up campaigns using a smart contract called the **Merkl Distribution Creator**.
 This includes defining eligibility criteria, reward structures, and distribution methods.
-Campaign details are then pushed onchain, along with the incentive tokens that need to be distributed
+Campaign details are pushed onchain, along with the incentive tokens that need to be distributed
 2. **User Participation**: Users engage with the protocol (e.g., providing liquidity, lending, borrowing) in order to earn the rewards/points as specified in the campaign.
-3. **Reward Computation:** At fixed intervals, a system called the **Merkl Engine** fetches campaigns from the **Merkl Distribution Creator** contract and processes reward calculations based on available onchain and offchain data and on the rules set by the campaign creator.
+3. [**Reward Computation:**](#reward-computation) At fixed intervals, a system called the **Merkl Engine** fetches campaigns from the **Merkl Distribution Creator** contract and processes reward calculations based on available onchain and offchain data and on the rules set by the campaign creator.
 After this step, users can see that they have earned rewards which are only pending as they cannot claim them yet (awaiting reward update).
-4. **Reward Update:** At regular intervals as well (potentially different from the reward computation intervals), the Merkl Engine generates a merkle tree from processed campaigns.
+4. [**Reward Update:**](#reward-updates) At regular intervals as well (potentially different from the reward computation intervals), the Merkl Engine generates a merkle tree from processed campaigns.
 This tree is then compressed as a merkle root that is pushed onchain to a contract called the **Merkl Distributor** contract.
-A reward file is also made available [here](https://app.merkl.xyz/status), in order to ensure transparency and enable anyone to manually audit past reward distributions.
+A reward file is also made available [on the Merkl status page](https://app.merkl.xyz/status), in order to ensure transparency and enable anyone to manually audit past reward distributions.
-5. **Dispute Period:** After this step, a 1-2 hour dispute period begins, during which newly computed rewards cannot be claimed yet.
-However, rewards from the previous Merkle root remain claimable.
+5. [**Dispute Period:**](#dispute-process) After this step, a 1-2 hour dispute period begins, during which newly computed rewards cannot be claimed yet.
+However, rewards from the previous merkle root remain claimable.
 During this period, dispute bots verify the published reward file.
 If an inconsistency is found, a dispute can be raised to halt incorrect distributions before they become effective.
 6. **Reward Availability:** Once the dispute period ends, users can see their rewards on any frontend integrated with the Merkl API.
 Users can claim rewards through a Merkl-powered frontend.
 Merkle proofs, required for claiming, are provided by the Merkl API or can be computed from reward files.

 ### Key Features